 Promoting Equality: Countering and Challenging Harassment and Bullying Pupils: Pulford Lower School believes all pupils should be safe and feel valued for themselves, whatever characteristics they may have.
 Bullying and harassment of pupils, staff, parents, visitors and/or contractors by pupils on the basis of their identity (including a perceived characteristic, and by association with a protected characteristic) is unacceptable.
 Incidents will be logged, investigated and appropriate actions taken to prevent future incidents and to support the victim as outlined in the anti-bullying policy.
 Staff and Governors: Pulford Lower School view any form of discrimination undertaken by adults as serious acts of misconduct.
-Any such breaches could result in disciplinary action being taken and in the case of harassment, might call for police involvement.
+Any such breaches could result in disciplinary action

-- The school has a clear, agreed procedure for dealing with prejudice related bullying incidents and the SLT are responsible for recording and monitoring incidents; - The school reports to Governors and the LA the number of prejudice related incidents recorded in the school.
+• The school has a clear, agreed procedure for dealing with prejudice related bullying incidents and the SLT are responsible for recording and monitoring incidents;

+• The school reports to Governors and the LA the number of prejudice related incidents recorded in the school.